luroess/traenslenzor/docs/report/chapters/components/08_comp_document_class_detector.typ

     ] <fig-doc-cls-optuna-alexnet-core>
   ],
   [
+    - The importance proxy ranks `max_lr` as dominant (consistent with OneCycleLR sensitivity), followed by `weight_decay` and then dropout; this aligns with the typical failure mode of too aggressive learning rates causing unstable optimization.
+    - The best parameters sit near the lower end for dropout and in a narrow learning-rate regime, suggesting that capacity-limited AlexNet benefits more from stable optimization than from strong regularization.
+    \
     The importance plot ranks `max_lr` as the dominant factor, followed by `weight_decay` and then dropout.
     This matches the LOWESS trends in @fig-doc-cls-optuna-alexnet-reg, where only a narrow range of learning rates yields stable training.
   ],